Collaborative Problem Solving in Mixed Reality: A Study on Visual Graph Analysis: Related Work

-``Collaborative graph analysis is not represented prominently''~\cite{von2011visual} and there is not much empirical evidence from VE~\cite{prouzeau2016evaluating, cordeil2016immersive, tong2023towards}.
-Prouzeau et al.~\cite{prouzeau2016evaluating} validated the aforementioned selection technique on large displays~(Exp.~1).
-Participants were asked to find the shortest path in graphs of different size and density.
-The graphs were planar and small-world, drawn with a neural-network layout~\cite{meyer1998self}.
+``Collaborative graph analysis is not represented prominently''~\cite{von2011visual} and there is not much empirical evidence from CVE~\cite{prouzeau2016evaluating, cordeil2016immersive, tong2023towards}.
+Prouzeau et al.~\cite[Exp.\,1]{prouzeau2016evaluating} validated the aforementioned selection technique on large interactive displays with graphs of different size and density that were planar and small-world.
 Cordeil et al.~\cite{cordeil2016immersive} proved the utility of HMD-mediated CVE over less affordable CAVE environments.
-The authors used two global tasks:~1) find the shortest path; and 2) count the number of triangles; in random graphs of varying size but equal density, drawn with constraint-based force-directed layout~\cite{dwyer2006ipsep}.
+The authors used two global tasks:~1) find the shortest path; and 2) count the number of triangles; in random graphs of varying size but equal density.
 Tong et al.~\cite{tong2023towards} evaluated asymmetric CVE and found their effectiveness to be on par with VR and non-VR environments.
 Alongside a document-reading task, pairs drew node-link diagrams as solving aids.

 A parallel but separate line of research is found in the field of collaborative learning---learning with graph-oriented representations.
-In Suthers et al.'s study~\cite{suthers2008beyond} of asynchronously communicating pairs, knowledge maps were consistent with higher hypothesis generation, consensus reaching, and integration of information, compared to threaded discussions.
-Subsequent studies explored the benefits of other representations, e.\,g., argumentative diagrams~\cite{van2007representational}, concept maps~\cite{gijlers2013using, kim2023different}, game-tied matrices~\cite{sung2013collaborative}, three-part thinking graphs~\cite{chen2018using}, and neural-network-supported knowledge graphs~\cite{zheng2023automatic}.
+There, knowledge maps were found consistent with higher hypothesis generation, consensus reaching, and integration of information, compared to threaded discussions~\cite{suthers2008beyond}.
+Studies have also explored the benefits of representations, such as concept maps~\cite{gijlers2013using} and argumentative diagrams~\cite{van2007representational}.